|Authorization Code:||SAI/ QMS/QM/001|

-- Documents of External origin Level 4
+- Documents of External Origin Level 4

-- Records as required by SAI.
-Level 5
+- Records as required by SAI Level 5

 This Quality Manual has been developed by SAI Management in conjunction with all relevant staff members.
-The manual contains quality policy statement, quality objectives, scope of the QMS and references to the procedures of the QMS.
+The manual contains a quality policy statement, quality objectives, the scope of the QMS and references to the procedures of the QMS.
 The QM gives short policy statements guiding how various activities within the QMS shall be undertaken.
 The procedures are interdependent but have a functional relationship for effective and enhanced service delivery.

 Control of Documents

 The Institute shall put mechanisms in place to ensure QMS documents are controlled.
 Documents required by the QMS shall be controlled as outlined in the Procedure for Control of Documents (SAI/QMS/MP/001).
-The control mechanism includes availability of relevant versions, controls for approval, review, update, revision, legibility and availability.
-Documents of external origin determined by the SAI to be necessary for the planning and operation of the QMS are identified and their distribution controlled.
+The control mechanism includes availability of relevant versions, controls for approval, review, update, revision, legibility, and availability.
+Documents of external origin determined by SAI to be necessary for the planning and operation of the QMS are identified and their distribution controlled.